 Fortunately, you do have options.
-No matter where you live in the United States, foreclosure can be an incredibly fast process, and you have a limited amount of time to implement an effective defense strategy.
+No matter where you live, whether it is Genesee County, Livingston County, Northern Michigan, or the Upper Peninsula, foreclosure can be an incredibly fast process, and you have a limited amount of time to implement an effective defense strategy.
 As such, contacting an experienced professional as soon as possible is imperative.

 Our lawyers have decades of experience with helping financially distressed homeowners.
 Troy is not just where we work — it is our community, and we are personally and professionally committed to putting our legal skills to work for families throughout the city.

 Many people receive foreclosure notices and believe they have no choice but to leave their homes.
 However, your mortgage lender might not have followed proper procedures, which may invalidate the foreclosure process.
 You may also have various debt-relief options at your disposal.

 No matter which strategy you choose, time is extremely limited.
 This is why we urge you to get in touch with us as soon as you believe you may default on your mortgage.
 The sooner you involve us, the more time we will have to utilize a high-powered defense strategy that will help you keep your home.

 Facing foreclosure is a serious matter, so don’t hesitate to contact a lawyer to discuss your legal rights and options.
 At Wolfson Bolton Kochis PLLC, we offer confidential case evaluations completely free of charge, so you can get all the information you need at no cost or obligation to you.